ghc-proposals/ghc-proposals/proposals/0000-sym-pat-syn.rst

     pattern P a = a + 5

   is already rejected, and it's probably not worth the effort.
-* Admitting as-patterns as invertible is possible but would require interesting contorsions of the scoping rules and is currently not accepted.
+* Admitting as-patterns as invertible is possible but would require interesting contortions of the scoping rules and is currently not accepted.
 Is it worth it?

 Implementation Plan
 -------------------